The official reference Q10 - 30 mg version

 - Q10 could be the most important lipid-soluble antioxidant in cell membranes and lipoproteins in the blood

 - The body’s own Q10 synthesis drops with increasing age and starts when we are in our early twenties

 - The body’s own Q10 synthesis is, to some extent, linked to the cholesterol synthesis, and supplemental use of Q10 may be used in combination with certain types of cholesterol-lowering medicine

 What is riboflavin?

 Riboflavin is also known as vitamin B2.
 It is an orange-yellow, water-soluble vitamin.
 In the body riboflavin is converted into two so-called flavoproteins that each play important roles as coenzymes in the body's energy production.
 This takes place in the cell's mitochondria where we also find coenzyme Q10.
 In the diet riboflavin is found in dairy products, in eggs, mushrooms and whole grain products.

-The EU Food Safety Agency (EFSA) has evaluated the evidence behind the product's content of riboflavin and has acknowledged the following statements:
+The European Food Safety Authority (EFSA) has evaluated the evidence behind riboflavin and has acknowledged the following claims:

 - Contributes to normal energy-yielding metabolism